 Can I attend an online university with free tuition and still work?

 Online degree programs are known for their flexible formats, and free online college degrees are the same in this regard.
 Courses are more convenient to access through user-friendly learning platforms.
 And students can choose from a wide array of programs.
 Since they are online with mostly no campus visits required, they make it easy for working adults to attend and work simultaneously.
 There is still a commitment of time each week.
-This is the enrolled student has to take classes, review course materials, coordinate with peers for projects, complete required assignments, and prepare for exams.
+The enrolled student has to take classes, review course materials, coordinate with peers for projects, complete required assignments, and prepare for exams.
 Having said that, these free online college degrees offer a lot of convenience and flexibility.
 Most of them are asynchronous in nature.
 This means that students can do all the above but at their own time and pace.
-They can continue with the day jobs, study and complete their education without worrying about schedules or the costs.
+They can continue with their day jobs, study and complete their education without worrying about schedules or costs.

-Can scholarship programs or aid received for tuition free college degrees online be used to cover expenses for rent or books?
+Can scholarship programs or aid received for tuition-free college degrees online be used to cover expenses for rent or books?

 - Free campus apartments with a commitment to apply and board early

 - Free student loans or low-interest student loans

 - Student work programs where students take part in the on-campus work programs and earn credits toward their free education